hkoba/protox/syntax.md

        SEP SEP elem SEP SEP elem

-With this, the above example is rewritten as follows:
+With this, if leading `,` is allowed like `,,elem`, the above example is rewritten as follows:

       1#<",">element